jadijadi/lpic1book/content/1011_determine_and_configure_hardware_settings.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/xCPDxgp0zXY" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 An operating system (OS) is system software that manages computer hardware, and software resources, and provides common services for computer programs.
-It sits on top of the hardware and manages the resources when other software (sometimes called a userspace program) asks for it.
+It sits on top of the hardware and manages the resources when other software (sometimes called an userspace program) asks for it.

-Firmware is the software *on* your hardware that runs it; think of it as a built-in os or driver for your hardware.
+Firmware is the software *on* your hardware that runs it; think of it as a built-in OS or driver for your hardware.
 Motherboards need some firmware to be able to work too.

 ![BIOS](/images/bios.png)
 1. BIOS (Basic Input/Output System).
-Older, You can configure it from a text menu-based system and boot the computer from a boot loader first sector of the first partition of your hard disk (MBR).
+Older, You can configure it from a text menu-based system and boot the computer from a bootloader first sector of the first partition of your hard disk (MBR).
 This is not enough for modern systems and most systems use a two-step boot procedure.

 ![UEFI](/images/uefi.jpeg)
 2. UEFI (Unified Extensible Firmware Interface).
 Started as EFI in 1998 in Intel.
 Now the standard.
 Uses a specific disk partition for boot (EFI System Partition (ESP)) and uses FAT.
 On Linux it is on /boot and files are .efi.
-You need to register each boot loader.
+You need to register each bootloader.

 ## Peripheral Devices
 These are device interfaces.